 - Cannabis withdrawal symptoms quickly disappear when a person takes the drug.
 That’s why many find themselves trapped in the cycle of abuse and overdose.
 It’s important to note that the timeline of withdrawal symptoms differs from one person to another.
 Cannabis withdrawal symptoms of chronic users can extend for over two weeks compared to a user with average dependence.
 A chronic user can experience intense withdrawal symptoms that last for weeks and even months after discontinuing use.

 Feel like talking?
 We are here for you.

 Is a Detox Enough to Tackle Cannabis Addiction?

-As many users think cannabis addiction doesn’t exist, it is difficult to find a solution for all.
+As many users think cannabis addiction doesn’t exist, it can be difficult to challenge those assumptions.
+However, cannabis abuse over a long period of time does lead to dependence.
 Detoxification from cannabis is a great way to jumpstart the achievement of your sobriety goals as far as addiction is concerned.
 Detox gives your body a fresh start as you begin your addiction recovery journey.
 However, detox alone does not treat the psychological dependence on cannabis, which is the leading cause of withdrawals.